arangodb-helper/build-docker-containers/README.md

 # build-docker-containers

+This Repository is used up to ArangoDB 3.3

 This repository contains bunch of docker containers bringing the neccessary tools to compile ArangoDB for a linux distribution.

 #distros